Cookies and Privacy Statement

 How do I change my cookies settings?

 You can change your cookie preferences at any time through the Cookie Settings [via the toggle on the left bottom corner across all pages].
-You can select “On” or “Off” for non-strictly necessary cookies relating to Analytics.
+You can select “On” or “Off” for non-strictly necessary cookies.
 You may need to refresh your page for the settings to take effect.

 You may, at any time, delete or configure cookies by configuring your internet browser.
 Please visit the dedicated help sections of your browser for information on cookie settings: